-C'EST LA VIE will spend September and October in 2018 cruising in the Champagne Region of France.
+C'EST LA VIE spends part of their season cruising in the Champagne Region of France.
 The name Champagne is of course synonymous with the world’s most famous sparkling wine.
 The mystique and pleasure of Champagne will be unraveled during your week's cruise on board C’est la Vie.
 Excursions will visit the prominent battle sites and monuments that marked this war from 1914-1918.
 Tour the spectacular Gothic Cathedral of Reims and the fascinating museum situated in the old archbishop's residence, the Palais de Tau.
 There is always plenty of time to sit back and relax on deck and enjoy the beautiful countryside.

 - WW1 Battlefield and cemetery of Belleau-wood

 - Chateau of Vaux-le-Vicomte

 - Champagne visit to a small family run winery